41 Best Country Love Songs For Her

 14. “When You Say Nothing At All” by Keith Whitley (1988)

 Two people understand each other without long speeches in this song.
 Paul Overstreet and Don Schlitz wrote it, and Keith Whitley took it to No. 1 on the Billboard country chart in 1988 with his recording from Don’t Close Your Eyes.
 The lyric is about the kind of closeness where a look or a touch says enough.
 Years later, Alison Krauss & Union Station brought it to a new audience with their 1995 cover.
+This belongs in the moment when you want to tell her that even your quiet time together means something real.

 15. “Remember When” by Alan Jackson (2003)